frnjjq/node-q4s/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/frnjjq/node-q4s/tags).

 ## Known Bugs and Gotchas
-- Due the Javscript event queue bloquing, the jitter measures may be bigger than the actual values.
+- Due the Javscript event queue bloquing, measures may be bigger than the actual values.The more conservative the timing configuration is the better it works.

 ## Authors